jatwaterhouse/jameswaterhouse.net/index.md

 Our teams often are classed as a 'central service' and with that comes the constant battle of prioritisation, the slog of incidents and bug fixes and the iterative steps of improvement.

 Our work is never really finished; we never get to the top of the mountain.
-But Walter Bonatti's quote reminds us that it's not really about that!
+But Walter Bonatti's quote reminded me that it's not really about that!

 ![restless](/images/restless.jpg)